-Beverly Bowers is a retired financial planner, solely responsible for her financial life for over 25 years.
-She's passionate about making investments understandable – dispelling the mystery and simplifying the process.
-In 2021, she self-published a book, How to Dress a Naked Portfolio, a Tailored Introduction to Investing for Women.
-She welcomes questions from all levels of investors at https://bevbowers.com/#email-list.
+Beverly Bowers is a retired financial planner who has been solely responsible for her financial life over 25 years.
+Her passion is to make investments understandable – dispel the mystery and simplify the process.
+In 2021 she self-published a book, How to Dress a Naked Portfolio, a Tailored Introduction to Investing for Women.
+She relishes questions from all levels of investors.
+You may submit questions and sign up for her blogs on her website.

 Latest Posts By Beverly Bowers